ISO/IEC 8859-1: Quotation marks

+Superscript digits

+Only 3 superscript digits have been encoded: ² at 0xB2, ³ at 0xB3, and ¹ at 0xB9, lacking the superscript digit 0 and digits 4–9.
+Additionally, none of the subscript digits have been encoded.
+A workaround would be to use rich text formatting for the digits not covered by this standard.

+Euro sign

+The euro sign was first presented to the public on 12 December 1996.
+Due to this character set being introduced in 1987, it does not include the euro sign.
+Later character sets similar to ISO/IEC 8859-1 include a euro sign, such as Windows-1252 and ISO/IEC 8859-15.

 History

 ISO 8859-1 was based on the Multinational Character Set (MCS) used by Digital Equipment Corporation (DEC) in the popular VT220 terminal in 1983.
 It was developed within the European Computer Manufacturers Association (ECMA), and published in March 1985 as ECMA-94, by which name it is still sometimes known.
 The second edition of ECMA-94 (June 1986) also included ISO 8859-2, ISO 8859-3, and ISO 8859-4 as part of the specification.

 The original draft of ISO 8859-1 placed French Œ and œ at code points 215 (0xD7) and 247 (0xF7), as in the MCS.
 However, the delegate from France, being neither a linguist nor a typographer, falsely stated that these are not independent French letters on their own, but mere ligatures (like ﬁ or ﬂ), supported by the delegate team from Bull Publishing Company, who regularly did not print French with Œ/œ in their house style at the time.
 An anglophone delegate from Canada insisted on retaining Œ/œ but was rebuffed by the French delegate and the team from Bull.
 These code points were soon filled with × and ÷ under the suggestion of the German delegation.
 Support for French was further reduced when it was again falsely stated that the letter ÿ is "not French", resulting in the absence of the capital Ÿ. In fact, the letter ÿ is found in a number of French proper names, and the capital letter has been used in dictionaries and encyclopedias.
 These characters were added to ISO/IEC 8859-15:1999.
 BraSCII matches the original draft.

 In 1985, Commodore adopted ECMA-94 for its new AmigaOS operating system.
 The Seikosha MP-1300AI impact dot-matrix printer, used with the Amiga 1000, included this encoding.

-In 1990, the very first version of Unicode used the code points of ISO-8859-1 as the first 256 Unicode code points.
+In 1990, the first version of Unicode used the code points of ISO-8859-1 as the first 256 Unicode code points.

 In 1992, the IANA registered the character map ISO_8859-1:1987, more commonly known by its preferred MIME name of ISO-8859-1 (note the extra hyphen over ISO 8859-1), a superset of ISO 8859-1, for use on the Internet.
 This map assigns the C0 and C1 control codes to the unassigned code values thus provides for 256 characters via every possible 8-bit value.